-Lower strength co-dydramol, which contains 7.5mg of dihydrocodeine and 500mg of paracetamol per tablet, can be purchased from the pharmacy.
-‘Over the counter’ co- dydramol is sold as a branded product called Paramol tablets.
+Lower strength Co-dydramol, which contains 7.5mg of dihydrocodeine and 500mg of Paracetamol per tablet, can be purchased from the pharmacy.
+‘Over the counter’ Co- dydramol is sold as a Paramol tablets product.

-Co-dyramol prescribing is in decline, which is clearly visible in the graph below.
+Co-dyramol prescribing is in decline, which is visible in the graph below.